jakobzhao/geog328/README.md

 -   **Readings:**
     [Visualize geographical changes over time](https://docs.mapbox.com/help/tutorials/show-changes-over-time/)
--   **Final Project Checkpoint #2**: [Data preparation](https://github.com/jakobzhao/geog328/tree/main/project#week-9---checkpoint-2-data-preparation-due-by-the-end-of-week-9-10pts) `Due by the end of week 9 (Dec.
-3th, 23:59)`

-### Week 10 : Web-based Spatial Analysis II

-This week will focus on web-based spatial analysis.
+I move the content of next week to Thursday.
+In the Thursday's lecture we will introduce a few web-based spatial analysis.
 One is on nearest neighbor analysis and the second is on buffer and isochrone analysis.
-In the last lecturer, the instructor will summarize this course and provide you a few emerging topics in Web GIS.

 <!-- Dec 4 -->

 -   **Readings:**
     - [Nearest neighbor analysis](https://docs.mapbox.com/help/tutorials/analysis-with-turf/)
     - [Buffer and isochrone analysis](https://docs.mapbox.com/help/tutorials/get-started-isochrone-api/)
+-   **Final Project Checkpoint #2**: [Data preparation](https://github.com/jakobzhao/geog328/tree/main/project#week-9---checkpoint-2-data-preparation-due-by-the-end-of-week-9-10pts) `Due by the end of week 9 (Dec.
+3th, 23:59)`

+### Week 10 : Web-based Spatial Analysis II

+There will be no lectures this week, the TA wil be in the lecture room and help you with your final project.
+In addition, You are encouraged to work on your final project in the lab session.

 ### Week 11 : Final Project Submission and Presentation